OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 More detailed metrics about OpenVidu Pro Cluster Nodes.
 This dashboard includes information showed in [[Metricbeat] Cluster Monitoring Metrics](#metricbeat-cluster-monitoring-metrics) with additional information like:

-- Memory Usage vs Total
+- Memory usage
-- Current Inbound / Outbound Traffic
+- Inbound/Outbound networking metrics
 - Network packet losses
-- Advanced charts about CPU / Disk / Network Usage
+- Advanced charts about CPU/disk/network usage
-- Advanced information about Disk usage.
+- Advanced information about disk usage

 If you accessed this dashboard by selecting a node in [[Metricbeat] Cluster Monitoring Metrics](#metricbeat-cluster-monitoring-metrics), you will see information about the selected node in this panel.
 Otherwise if you access this dashboard without any filter or by accessing the dashboard panel, this dashboard will show average information about the entire cluster.